-CIM 2040 is required to be "fiscally constrained"-that is, it lists projects within it must that have a reasonable chance of being funded based on current financial conditions.
-It also contains a prioritized list of needed transportation projects that can be funded with federal transportation dollars and a prioritized list of needed projects that are currently unfunded.
+CIM 2040 is required to be "fiscally constrained"-that is, it lists projects that have a reasonable chance of being funded based on current financial conditions.
+It also contains a prioritized list of needed transportation projects that are currently unfunded.

-The plan discusses the congestion management process, including Changes in operations and management improvements, can provide opportunities of make the most of the existing transportation system.
-The plan discusses these improvements, including the congestions management system, as a means of addressing future needs.
+The plan discusses the congestion management process, including operations and management improvements, as a means of addressing future needs.
 With its long timeframe and comprehensive view of the transportation system, CIM 2040 provides insight into how transportation policies can be turned into future investments in the region.